Where can I find the CMS plugins?

 Who can see and utilize the CMS plugin?

 Anyone who has a Siteimprove login can utilize the plugin.
 If a user does not have access to certain things in Siteimprove those permission settings will carry over to the plugin.

-- Is the plugin on every page in our CMS, regardless of exclusions in place in the platform?
+Is the plugin on every page in our CMS, regardless of exclusions in place on the platform?

 The plugin is on every page in the CMS.
 If an exclusion has been made on a certain page, the plugin will report the page as not found and not show data for that page.

 Are there security risks with the CMS plugin?

 The CMS plugin has the same high level of security as the Siteimprove Intelligence Platform itself.
 Learn more about CMS plugin security on the CSM Plugin Security FAQ.